leprojety/symbolon/Session3.md

 ## Notes

 - The seminar connects directly to contemporary discussions about AI consciousness, suggesting that understanding subjectivity is necessary for addressing whether machines can be conscious.
-- Kim challenges the dominance of the Cartesian model of subjectivity, which still influences how we think about consciousness in both humans and AI.
+- Hye Young Kim challenges the dominance of the Cartesian model of subjectivity, which still influences how we think about consciousness in both humans and AI.
 - The discovery that different languages encode different models of selfhood suggests the Western philosophical tradition's understanding of subjectivity is not universal.
 - The concept of the medial passive subject offers a middle path between seeing humans as fully autonomous agents or as determined beings, acknowledging both freedom and constraint.
 - These philosophical insights have practical implications for how we conceptualize identity in law, politics, science, and technology.